 Description of Historic Place

-Les Jardins de Métis National historic Site of Canada is an English-inspired garden created by Elsie Reford from about 1926 to 1958.
+The Jardins de Métis National Historic Site of Canada is an English-inspired garden created by Elsie Reford from about 1926 to 1958.
 The property, which covers approximately 18 hectares (45 acres) of land, is located on the banks of the St. Lawrence and Métis Rivers between the towns of Mont-Joli and Matane, near Sainte-Flavie, Quebec.
 The site includes one villa and six distinct garden areas and more than 500 horticultural varieties.
 Official recognition refers to the gardens as well as the built elements within the property boundary at the time of designation.

 Jardins de Métis was designated a national historic site of Canada in 1995 because: